rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type System.String.
 - Returns list of RbacPermissions.
-### entityinsights
-List entity insights.

-- There are 5 arguments.
-    - filter - ListEntityInsightsFilterInput: Filter to be applied when retrieving entity insights.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns NotificationConnection.
-### envoyregistrationtoken
-Retrieve access token for the Rubrik Envoy registration script.

-- There is a single argument of type System.String.
-- Returns EnvoyRegistrationToken.
 ### eventdigests
 Retrieve event digests for specific recipients.

 - There is a single argument of type AllEventDigestsInput.
 - Returns list of EventDigests.
-### exotaskimagebundle
-Gets the list of exo-task images in the bundle along with information on how to download the images.

-- There is a single argument of type GetExotaskImageBundleInput.
-- Returns GetExotaskImageBundleReply.
 ### externaldeploymentname
 Customer facing Polaris deployment name.